Step 1: Find Out How Much You Can Borrow

 You may also elect to get pre-approved for a loan which requires verification of your income, credit, assets, and liabilities.
 It is recommended that you get pre-approved before you start looking for your new house so you:

 Be in a better position when negotiating with the seller (the seller knows your loan is already approved).

 LTV and Debt-to-Income Ratios

 LTV or Loan-To-Value ratio is the maximum amount of exposure that a lender is willing to accept in financing your purchase.
 Lenders are usually prepared to lend a higher percentage of the value, even up to 100%, to creditworthy borrowers.
 Another consideration in approving the maximum amount of loan for a particular borrower is the ratio of monthly debt payments (such as auto and personal loans) to income.
-Rule of thumb states that your monthly mortgage payments should not exceed 1/3 of your gross monthly income.
+The rule of thumb states that your monthly mortgage payments should not exceed 1/3 of your gross monthly income.

-Therefore, borrowers with high debt-to-income ratio need to pay a higher down payment in order to qualify for a lower LTV ratio.
+Therefore, borrowers with a high debt-to-income ratio need to pay a higher down payment in order to qualify for a lower LTV ratio.

 FICO™ Credit Score

 FICO™ Credit Scores are widely used by almost all types of lenders in their credit decision.
-It is a quantified measure of creditworthiness of an individual, which is derived from mathematical models developed by Fair Isaac and Company in San Rafael, California.
-FICO™ scores reflect credit risk of the individual in comparison with that of general population.
-It is based on a number of factors including past payment history, total amount of borrowing, length of credit history, search for new credit, and type of credit established.
-When you begin shopping around for a new credit card or a loan, every time a lender runs your credit report it adversely effects your credit score.
+It is a quantified measure of the creditworthiness of an individual, which is derived from mathematical models developed by Fair Isaac and Company in San Rafael, California.
+FICO™ scores reflect the credit risk of the individual in comparison with that of the general population.
+It is based on a number of factors including past payment history, the total amount of borrowing, length of credit history, search for new credit, and type of credit established.
+When you begin shopping around for a new credit card or a loan, every time a lender runs your credit report it adversely affects your credit score.
 It is, therefore, advisable that you authorize the lender/broker to run your credit report only after you have chosen to apply for a loan through them.